-- 10m plus 25% of the remaining length of the boundary of an adjoining allotment; or - the length of any wall of carport constructed on the adjoining allotment that is on or within 150mm of the boundary of that allotment and that abuts those fences.
+- 10m plus 25% of the remaining length of the boundary of an adjoining allotment; or - The length of any wall of carport constructed on the adjoining allotment that is on or within 150mm of the boundary of that allotment and that abuts those fences.

-A fence constructed on or within 150mm of a side or rear boundary of an allotment must not exceed:-
+A fence constructed on or within 150mm of a side or rear boundary of an allotment must not exceed:- requirements do not apply to a fence if it is:-

-- an average height of 3m; and - a maximum height of 3.6m along the boundary.
+- An average height of 3m; and - A maximum height of 3.6m along the boundary.

 If a fence abuts an existing wall, it may be constructed to the same height as that wall.
+These